 We have an ambitious long-term plan to increase the number of students accessing Further and Higher Education in prison to 25% of the prison population within 10 years – an increase of 20,000 students.

-We appreciate the support of our partners and other agencies as we work to achieve this goal.
+We appreciate the support of our grant funders, partners, networks and other agencies as we work to achieve this goal.

 it is whether we provide enough for those who have too little.”

 past participle of habilitare, from habile "fit, suitable"